NewsColombian Government promises to listen to the mine workers

 Workers' Collective | Minimizing negative impacts

-Trade unions join hands to serve as an essential interlocutor that contributes to a transition which will guarantee the best possible present and future for the communities of the mining regions.
-Get to know the Worker's Collective.
+Trade unions are an essential interlocutor that contributes to a transition which will guarantee the best possible present and future for the communities of the mining regions.

 Just Transition | Application